SitePen/dstore/README.md

 #### `filter(query)`

-Filters the collection, returning a new subset collection
+Filters the collection, returning a new subset collection.
+The query can be an object, with the properties defining the constraints on matching objects.
+Some stores, like server or RQL stores, may accept string-based queries.
+Stores with in-memory capabilities may accept a function for filtering as well.

 #### `sort(property, [descending])`

 Sorts the current collection, modifying the array in place.

-#### `sort(highestSortOrder, nextSortOrder...)`
+#### `sort([highestSortOrder, nextSortOrder...])`

 This can be called to define multiple sort orders by priority.
 Each argument is an object with a `property` property and an optional `descending` property (defaults to ascending, if not set), to define the order.
-For example: `collection.sort({property:'lastName'}, {property: 'firstName'})` would result in a collection sorted by lastName, with firstName used to sort identical lastName values.
+For example: `collection.sort([{property:'lastName'}, {property: 'firstName'}])` would result in a collection sorted by lastName, with firstName used to sort identical lastName values.

 #### `range(start, [end])`